beerlington/classy_enum/README.md

 In some cases you may want an enum class to reference the owning object (an instance of the active record model).
-Think of it as a `belongs_to` relationship, where the enum can reference its owning object.
+Think of it as a `belongs_to` relationship, where the enum belongs to the model.

 By default, the back reference can be called using `owner`.
 If you want to refer to the owner by a different name, you must explicitly declare